How to connect an IP camera to a Hikvision NVR 5

 In a web browser:

-Browse for the device’s IP in the address bar, and then log in to the device using the username and password you gave when first it up.
+Browse for the device’s IP in the address bar, and then log in to the device using the username and password you gave when first setting it up.

 1619775262682.png